-Canada cannot risk losing market share to our competitors, many of which are actively engaged in free trade negotiations, while others have already concluded talks with the UK government.
+Canada cannot risk losing market share to our competitors in the UK, many of which are actively engaged in free trade negotiations, while others have already concluded talks with the UK government.
 It is vital that Canada preserves competitive access and enhances its preferential access to this important and high-value market.
 CAFTA remains concerned with the EU’s unwillingness to remove trade barriers preventing Canada from reaching its full potential under CETA.
 We are equally concerned with such obstacles being carried over to both a transitional deal and a future FTA between Canada and the UK.

-- 1. Finalize a bilateral Canada-UK transitional agreement that reflects CETA’s negotiated outcomes.
+- Finalize a bilateral Canada-UK transitional agreement that reflects CETA’s negotiated outcomes.
 This will ensure exporters on both sides preserve the duty-free access and other benefits that are already in place.
 At the same time, a transitional bilateral agreement must respect the spirit of CETA in ensuring technical barriers to trade are not used to block exports as is currently the case for many Canadian agri-food exporters’ efforts in the European Union.